bobmonsour/bobmonsour.com/src/posts/from-all-the-open-props-to-only-the-open-props-i-use.md

 <p class="caption">Photo by <a href="https://unsplash.com/@sharonmccutcheon?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Sharon McCutcheon</a> on <a href="https://unsplash.com/s/photos/essential?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
   </p>

+[UPDATE: July 19, 2022]

+The original post (below) represents what I believed was true at the time...before I learned better.
+If you're new to this post, you might want read that first.
+The new learning is that I did not need to maintain separate main.scss files for production and development.
+In fact, including the @import statement in the production version of the main.scss file is totally fine as the postcss-jit-props plugin will still work as intended.

+What I have also since learned is how to add other plugins (for example, cssnano, autoprefixer, and postcss-logical) to the postcss.config.js file.
+The [Github repo for this site](https://github.com/bobmonsour/bobmonsour.com) reflects this new learning.

+[START OF ORIGINAL POST]

 As I wrote in [my last post](/posts/dipping-my-toes-in-the-open-props-water), I started using Open Props to define the colors, fonts, and font sizes for this site.
 I also used Open Props to define the radius and animation you see when you hover over the site's links.

 There are a lot of available props and my site's use of them only scratches the surface, using less than 20 of them as of this writing.